wangxian/wav2lip_288x288/README.md

 Pre training checkpoints for wav2lip_384x384 will be released in February 2025.
 Pre training checkpoints for wav2lip_576x576 or 512x512 will be released in June 2025.

-# author
-Project  made by langzizhixin from Langzizhixin Technology company in Chengdu, China, 2025.1.1

 # Citing
 Thank the two authors, Thank you for their wonderful work. https://github.com/primepake/wav2lip_288x288 https://github.com/Rudrabha/Wav2Lip

 # Disclaimers
-The above code and weights can only be used for personal/research/non-commercial purposes.
+This repositories made by langzizhixin from Langzizhixin Technology company in Chengdu, China, 2025.1.1 The above code and weights can only be used for personal/research/non-commercial purposes.
 If you need a higher definition model, please contact me by email 277504483@qq.com , or add WeChat for communication: langzizhixinkeji